harplife/zettelkasten/study_LearnOpenGL_Camera.md

 view = glm::translate(view, glm::vec3(0.0f, 0.0f, -3.0f));
 ```

-- However, the LookAt Matrix can be more versatile in terms of usuage:
+- However, the LookAt Matrix can be more versatile in terms of usage:

 ```C++
 // inside render loop